pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 2. Obtaining server certificates and keys
 3. Deploying certificates and enabling TLS in Pravega

-The following sub-sections discuss the steps required for each of these phases.
-For setting up Zookeeper security, refer to the security documentation of Zookeeper.
+The following sub-sections describe the steps required for each stage.

 **Before you Begin:**

 You need to have the following installed on the server(s), as the commands in this section use either OpenSSL or Java Keytool.
 * OpenSSL
 * A supported version of Java Development Kit (JDK)

 Also, note the following:

-* In the examples shown in this section, we use command line arguments to pass all inputs to the command.
+* The examples shown in this section use command line arguments to pass all inputs to the command.
 To pass sensitive command arguments via prompts instead, just exclude the corresponding option.
 For example,

   ```
   # Inputs passed as command line arguments.